entando/entando-docs/vuepress/docs/v7.1/docs/curate/bundle-component-details.md

 ### Accessing Static Resources

-To use static files in a Widget or Page Template, use the FTL tag `<@wp.resourceURL />` with your particular BUNDLE-CODE.
-YOUR-BUNDLE-CODE is a unique identifier that provides access to each bundle's resources.
+To use static files in a Widget or Page Template, use the FTL tag `<@wp.resourceURL />` with YOUR-BUNDLE-CODE.
+This code is a unique identifier that provides access to each bundle's resources.

 #### Determine YOUR-BUNDLE-CODE
-1. Use the ent CLI to fetch YOUR-BUNDLE-ID first:
+1. Use the ent CLI to fetch YOUR-BUNDLE-ID to formulate the code:
 ```
 ent ecr get-bundle-id repo=url
 ```
 It should return an 8 digit string of numbers and letters, e.g. bundle-id=8785d979.

-2. YOUR-BUNDLE-CODE is YOUR-BUNDLE-NAME plus YOUR-BUNDLE-ID:
+2. YOUR-BUNDLE-CODE is YOUR-BUNDLE-NAME-YOUR-BUNDLE-ID:

     If YOUR-BUNDLE-NAME=first-bundle and YOUR-BUNDLE-ID=8785d979, then
-    YOUR-BUNDLE-CODE=first-bundle8785d979
+    YOUR-BUNDLE-CODE=first-bundle-8785d979

 #### Samples
 Here are example tags to access static resources in a typical bundle: